Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 Gets one of <ins>PlayState's variable value</ins>.

 - `variable` - The variable inside PlayState to get.
-- `allowMaps` - An optional parameter, Whether to allow to get the value of maps or not, which is basically a haxe dictionary just to let you know; Defualt value `false`.
+- `allowMaps` - An optional parameter, Whether to allow to get the value of maps or not, which is basically a haxe dictionary just to let you know; Default value: `false`.

 ### getPropertyFromClass(classVar:String, variable:String, ?allowMaps:Bool = false)
 Gets one of the <ins>variable value from a class</ins>.